Cleveland Clinic logo

 In addition to examining the tooth and surrounding tissue for signs of infection, your dentist may:

 • Recommend a dental X-ray: This can help identify sources of dental disease that may have led to the abscessed tooth.
-Your dentist can also use X-rays to determine if the infection has spread and may be affecting other areas.
+X-rays can also show if the infection has spread.

 • Recommend a CT scan: If the infection has spread to other areas within your neck, this will help to identify the extent of the infection.